Welcome to AIMAC Rio 2026

 Symposium fees include:

-- Sessions, plenaries, lunches and coffee breaks on 29 and 30 June.
+- Sessions, plenaries and coffee breaks on 29 and 30 June.

 - A paper for presentation during the symposium (maximum 6,000 words, in compliance with the conference submission requirements).
 The deadline for full paper submissions is May 22nd, 2026.